Normalizing Flows for Probabilistic Modeling and Inference

 where $\alpha_i$ and $\beta_i$ are each given by the argmax of a $K$-dimensional vector outputted by the conditioner.
 The above transformer can be shown to be bijective whenever $\alpha_i$ and $K$ are coprime.
 To backpropagate through the discrete-valued functions $\mathrm{round}(\cdot)$ and argmax, both \citet{hoogeboom2019integer} and \citet{tran2019discrete} use the straight-through gradient estimator \citep{bengio2013estimating}.

 Compared to flows on $\R^D$, discrete flows have notable theoretical limitations.
-As shown in \cref{sec:flows:expressivity}, under mild conditions, flows on $\R^D$ can transform any base density $\pu(\rvu)$ to any target density $\px(\rvx)$.
+As shown in \Cref{sec:flows:expressivity}, under mild conditions, flows on $\R^D$ can transform any base density $\pu(\rvu)$ to any target density $\px(\rvx)$.
 However, this is not true for discrete flows---at least not as long as they are defined using a bijective transformation.
 For example, if the base distribution $\pu(\rvu)$ of a discrete flow is uniform, $\px(\rvx)$ will necessarily be uniform too.
 More generally, due to bijectivity, for every $\rvx$ there must be a $\rvu$ such that $\px(\rvx) = \pu(\rvu)$.
-In other words, a discrete flow can never change the values of $\pu(\rvu)$, \emph{only permute them}.
-Recalling the change-of-variables formula for discrete flows (\cref{eq:discrete_cov}), the absence of a Jacobian term may seem to be a computational boon that makes discrete flows preferable to continuous ones.
+In other words, a discrete flow can never change the values of $\pu(\rvu)$, only permute them.
+Recalling the change-of-variables formula for discrete flows (\Cref{eq:discrete_cov}), the absence of a Jacobian term may seem to be a computational boon that makes discrete flows preferable to continuous ones.
 However, this absence is also a restriction.

 Another useful property of standard flows is that they can model any target density using a fully factorized base distribution $\pu(\rvu) = \prod_{i=1}^D \pu(\ervu_i)$.
-Such a base density can be evaluated and sampled from in parallel, which is important for scalability in high dimensions.
-Nonetheless, a discrete flow with a fully factorized base distribution cannot model all target densities, even if the base distribution is learned.
-To see this, consider the target density $\px(\ervx_1, \ervx_2)$ with $\ervx_1\in\set{0, 1}$, $\ervx_2 \in\set{0, 1}$ that is given by:
+Such a base density can be evaluated and sampled from in parallel, which is important for scalability to high dimensions.
+Nonetheless, a discrete flow with a fully factorized base distribution may not be able to model all target densities, even if the base distribution is learned.
+To see this, consider the target density $\px(\ervx_1, \ervx_2)$ with $\ervx_1\in\set{0, 1}$, $\ervx_2 \in\set{0, 1}$ given by: